jessepav/libgdx-wiki-old/Managing-your-assets.md

 }
 ```

-As long as AssetManager#update() returns false you know it's still loading assets.
-To poll the concrete state of loading you can use AssetManager#getProgress(), which returns a number between 0 and 1 indicating the percentage of assets loaded so far.
-There are other methods in AssetManager that give you similar information, like AssetManager#getLoadedAssets() or AssetManager#getQueuedAssets(). <b>You have to call AssetManager#update() to keep loading!</b>
+As long as AssetManager.update() returns false you know it's still loading assets.
+To poll the concrete state of loading you can use AssetManager.getProgress(), which returns a number between 0 and 1 indicating the percentage of assets loaded so far.
+There are other methods in AssetManager that give you similar information, like AssetManager.getLoadedAssets() or AssetManager.getQueuedAssets(). <b>You have to call AssetManager.update() to keep loading!</b>

 If you want to block and make sure all assets are loaded you can call: